simple-dev-tools/super-loop/README.md

 * Read upstream events and persist them to a NoSQL db at fast and controlled pace;
 * Purge NoSQL db records selectively at fast and controlled pace;
 * Process CSV files and call REST API at fast and controlled pace;
+* Performance-test HTTP endpoints with customized data, i.e. a simplified version of K6;

 The goal of this library is to provide easy programming interfaces for those common and popular use cases, so as to increase developer efficiency.